k8s-tamias/gitlab-k8s-integrator/README.md

 of these ServiceAccounts and uses them to setup the Gitlab Kubernetes Service Integration for projects.
 The rules are as follows:

 - A project contains all information to allow itself to auto-deploy
-- Integrator sets up K8s service integration in Gitlab with a ServiceAccount associated to the gitlab-group-master role
+- Integrator sets up K8s service integration in Gitlab with a ServiceAccount by the name "gitlab-serviceaccount" associated to the gitlab-group-master role
 - Integrator also creates a Gitlab Environment by the name of "development"

 #### Add custom roles and bindings